nathandeflavis/logic-error-tool/docs/README.md

 A tool to detect and correct logic errors in models of computer programs.

 # What does the project do?
-The key deliverable of my independent 'Final Year Project' at University of London was LogicErrorTool (LET), a Java Swing application with GUI forms for different types of logic error.
+In my independent 'Final Year Project' for my degree programme, the key deliverable was LogicErrorTool (LET), a Java Swing application with GUI forms for different types of logic error.
 Via a form, the end user specifies a model of a computer program.
-LET checks the model for logic error, and suggests one or more corrections.
+LET checks the model for a specified logic error and suggests one or more corrections.
 The end user can select a correction for LET to implement.
-I followed Agile evolutionary prototyping.

 LET supports the following types of logic error:
 - **Infinite loop/recursion, count-controlled by a variable whose runtime values form an arithmetic/geometric sequence.** LET uses a form of static code analysis, where it infers the finiteness of a loop/recursive method from its parameters without needing to run it.